 There are people who have all of these things whether through surgery or by nature and many of them are not happy, loving people.

 Just be the best you!

-So stop looking at bony models and thinking you need to be thinner; stop looking at glam girls in makeup advertisements with enough make up for 5 women on their faces and wishing you could be as “beautiful?” as they are.
+So stop looking at boney models and thinking you need to be thinner; stop looking at glam girls in makeup advertisements with enough make up for five women on their faces and wishing you could be as “beautiful?” as they are.

 You are unique.
 There is only one you in the world.
 Rejoice in your uniqueness.
 Spruce up and take care of what you have and be thankful for the important things in life: love, family and friends, inner beauty, the world of nature, the love of a pet, the amazing world we live in now.
 Be thankful and take good care of what you have.